SevaSafris/angular-auth-seed/README.md

 The "singleRun mode" is useful if you want to check that a particular version of the code is operating as expected.

 Karma is initially configured to use the PhantomJS runtime for testing, to make the execution as unintrusive as possible.
-Running PhantomJS with `singleRun = true` will cause the process to hang for up to 30s before it quits.
+Note, running PhantomJS with `singleRun = true` will cause the process to hang for up to 30s before it quits.
 This is a known issue that is still pending to be fixed.

-Karma can also be used to run without exiting, and to start watching the source and test files for changes.
-In this "watch mode", Karma will watch for changes and re-run tests automatically.
+Karma can also be configured to watch the source and test files for change.
+When executed in "watch mode", Karma will watch for changes and re-run tests automatically.
 To launch the tests in "watch mode", simply:

 ```tcsh
 gulp unit:test --watch